shubho738/harmony-heaven/README.md

 - `NEXTAUTH_JWT_SECRET`: Secure random string for JWT.

 Create a `.env.local` file at the root of the project and set these variables accordingly.

-## Usage

-- Navigate to `localhost:3000` in your browser to access the application.
-- Explore the various features of the social media site for travelers.